 Pack your gear and click here for information and advice on trail running, cycling, surfing, kayaking, canoeing, Great Ocean Walk, snorkelling, swimming and scuba opportunities.

-Take a closer look at the hardy clusters of plants with subtle variations in texture and form, creating interest and providing a rich palette of texture and colour.
+We invite you to take a closer look at the hardy clusters of plants that crown our wild clifftops.
+The subtle variations in shape and form are unique to this environment and provide a rich palette of texture and colour.
 This highly specialised group of plants has a delicate beauty and an important ecological role to play.